Monday, May 17th, 7pm Pacific

 Chinelo Onwualu is the non-fiction editor of Anathema: Spec From the Margins and co-founder of Omenana, a magazine of African Speculative Fiction.
 Her short stories have been featured in Slate.com, Uncanny, and Strange Horizons, as well as in several anthologies including the award-winning New Suns: Original Speculative Fiction from People of Color.
 She’s been nominated for the British Science Fiction Awards, the Nommo Awards for African Speculative Fiction, and the Short Story Day Africa Award.
 She’s from Nigeria but lives in Toronto with her partner and child, and she’s always happy to pet your dog.
 Visit her website, www.chineloonwualu.com, or find her on Twitter @chineloonwualu.

 Arley Sorg (Fantasy)

-Arley Sorg is co-editor-in-chief at Fantasy Magazine, as well as associate editor at Locus Magazine and both Lightspeed & Nightmare Magazines.
-He reviews books for Locus, Lightspeed, and Cascadia Subduction Zone and is an interviewer for Clarkesworld Magazine.
+Arley Sorg is co-Editor-in-Chief at Fantasy Magazine, senior editor at Locus Magazine, associate editor at both Lightspeed & Nightmare Magazines, and a columnist for The Magazine of Fantasy and Science Fiction.
+He takes on multiple roles, including slush reader, movie and book reviewer, and interviewer at multiple venues, including Clarkesworld Magazine and his own site: arleysorg.com.
 Arley grew up in England, Hawaii, and Colorado, and studied Asian Religions at Pitzer College.
 He lives in Oakland, and, in non-pandemic times, usually writes in local coffee shops.
 He is a 2014 Odyssey Writing Workshop graduate.